 University support for students and their learning falls into two categories.
-Learning support includes IT Services, which maintains several hundred computers across the university, and the University Library, which across its three sites holds over a million volumes, subscribes to around 4,000 current periodicals, has a range of electronic sources of information and houses the Student Access to Independent Learning computer-based teaching and learning facilities.
-There are language laboratory facilities both for those students studying on a degree programme and for those taking modules offered by the Institution-wide Language Programme.
-Student guidance and welfare support is provided by Personal Tutors, the Careers Advisory Service, the University's Special Needs Advisor, Study Advisors, Hall Wardens and the Students Union.
+Learning support includes IT Services, which has several hundred computers and the University Library, which across its three sites holds over a million volumes, subscribes to around 4,000 current periodicals, has a range of electronic sources of information and houses the Student Access to Independent Learning (S@IL) computer-based teaching and learning facilities.
+There are language laboratory facilities both for those students studying on a language degree and for those taking modules offered by the Institution-wide Language Programme.